mike-north/ember-octane-workshop/notes/05-first-routes.md

 - visiting http://localhost:4200/login shows the login UI
 - visiting http://localhost:4200/teams shows the chat UI

-## Creating a basic link
+## ⌨️ Task: Creating a basic link

-In single-page apps we have to be careful when creating links.
+In this task, we'll create our first link between routes.
 The default browser behavior when recieving a click on an `<a href="..."></a>` is to trigger a full page load, and this is not what we want.

 Ember provides a tool for this called [`link-to`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/link-to?anchor=link-to).